-Be cautious when using your laptop or mobile device on a free wireless network (coffee shop, retail store, etc.) as the network is usually not secure.
+Do not connect to free, unsecured public Wi-Fi (coffee shop, retail store, etc.) because you never know who is using it and for what purpose.
 A cybercriminal may be able to view personal information that is being sent or received on the wireless network.
 Only use your laptop or mobile device on secure wireless networks.

 ATM Skimming Device

 Checkbooks, bills, and financial statements may be stored in your top desk drawer or perhaps piled up on your kitchen counter.
-Secure personal information in your home in a file cabinet or safe, especially if you have others living with you, hire outside help or are having service work done in your home.
+Secure personal information in your home in a file cabinet or safe.
+This is especially important if you have others living with you, frequently hire outside help or are having service work done in your home.